KhronosGroup/glTF/specification/2.0/README.md

 }
 ```

+After applying morph targets to vertex positions and normals, tangent space must be recalculated.
+See [Appendix B](#appendix-b-tangent-space-recalculation) for details.

 ### Skins

 All skins are stored in the `skins` array of the asset.
-Each skin is defined by the `inverseBindMatrices` property, used to bring coordinates being skinned into the same space as each joint; and a `joints` array property that lists the nodes indices used as joints to animate the skin.
+Each skin is defined by the `inverseBindMatrices` property (which points to an accessor with IBM data), used to bring coordinates being skinned into the same space as each joint; and a `joints` array property that lists the nodes indices used as joints to animate the skin.
 The order of joints is defined in the `skin.joints` array and it must match the order of `inverseBindMatrices` data.
 The `skeleton` property points to node that is the root of a joints hierarchy.

 > **Implementation Note:** Matrix, defining how to pose the skin's geometry for use with the joints ("Bind Shape Matrix") should be premultiplied to mesh data or to Inverse Bind Matrices.